-My name is Chris Wei Hong and I am a creative marketer and designer based in Los Angeles, CA. The Live Bite is a personal creative archive of content and graphic design within the entertainment and arts spectrum.
-You’ll find on this site everything from awesome movie and tour spots to intriguing photos and innovative designs, and how consumers (I) respond to and can learn from their strategic messaging and marketing tactics.
-Join me on this creative journey throughout the entertainment industry, as we will discover plenty of content in the cinematic, theatre, music, arts, and food categories.
+My name is Chris Wei Hong and I am a creative marketer and designer based in Los Angeles, CA. The Live Bite is a personal creative archive of content and graphic design within the entertainment industry.
+You’ll find on this site everything from awesome movie and tour spots to intriguing photos and innovative designs, and how consumers, and I, respond to and can learn from strategic messaging and marketing initiatives.
+Join me on this creative journey as we discover content in the cinematic, theatre, music, and arts categories.